Body Procedures

 What are the benefits of this procedure?

-Is Mr Morgan experienced in the male breast reduction (gynaecomastia) procedure?
+Is Mr Morgan experienced in this procedure?

 How is it performed?

-How long will I need to recover after a male breast reduction (gynaecomastia)?
+How long will I need to recover?

-Before proceeding, you should seek a second opinion from an appropriately qualified health practitioner.
+Before proceeding, you should seek a second opinion from an appropriately qualified medical practitioner.

-As a Specialist Plastic Surgeon, Mr Morgan is appropriately trained and qualified to deal with complications of surgery, including the ability to admit you to hospital, if required.
+As a specialist plastic surgeon, Mr Morgan is appropriately trained and qualified to deal with complications of surgery, including the ability to admit you to hospital, if required.

 Who should/should not consider male breast surgery?